hajerbenmansourr-hash/jadecrm/README.md

 ## For Developers

-Fat Free CRM is released under the MIT license and is freely available for you to use for your own purposes.
-We do encourage contributions to make Fat Free CRM even better.
+Jade CRM is released under the MIT license and is freely available for you to use for your own purposes.
+We do encourage contributions to make Jade CRM even better.
 Send us a pull-request and we'll do our best to accommodate your needs.

 Specific features that are not 'Fat Free' in nature, can be added by creating Rails Engines.
 See the [wiki](http://github.com/fatfreecrm/fat_free_crm/wiki) for information on how to do this.